Swiddis/opensearch-sql-distributed-testing/docs/primer.md

 The process has a lot of preamble, but at the time of writing, similar to the Hypothesis example, *all of step 5 is just one test per language*.
 In the specific case, we expect to get a 200 result for valid queries.
 We then run that test a few hundred times.

+If you want to add more query generation capabilities, check [Adding Query Features](./adding-query-features.md).

 ## What is Ternary Logic Partitioning?

 **tl;dr:** It’s a simple property for testing queries, which is surprisingly effective at finding bugs.
 The details aren’t critical, but included here for completeness.